 - Consider an outdoor event, if possible.
 Tents should have no more than two sides.

 - For indoor events, follow our “Indoor” advice, above.
-Choose a venue with high ceilings and large, spacious rooms.
-These spaces are likely to have better ventilation.
+Only use venues with mechanical ventilation and supplied fresh air.
+If windows are available, please open them.
+Spaces with high ceilings and large, spacious rooms are likely to have better ventilation.
 The room should not feel stuffy.

-- For two-hour events, a best practice is to add a 15-30 minute break, to empty the room and allow an exchange of fresh air.
+- For events over 3 hours, a best practice is to add a 15-30 minute break, to empty the room and allow an exchange of fresh air.

 - Seek other ways to improve the ventilation.
 Periodically open nearby doors to the outside.
 Ask venue managers to increase air circulation.

-- If food or drink is served, follow the Safe Campus Practices guidelines.
+- If food or drink is served, follow the Safer Yale Practices guidelines.